codecats/CanvasConsole/README.md

-Animations switcher based on KineticJS and in the future ThreeJS or Babylon, example link works only when i turn on app (If you saw my app you are lucky one :] )
+Animations switcher based on KineticJS and ThreeJS, example link works only when i turn on app (If you saw my app you are lucky one :] )